2025 Lehigh Mountain Hawks football team

-The 2025 Lehigh Mountain Hawks football team represent Lehigh University as a member of the Patriot League during the 2025 NCAA Division I FCS football season.
-The Mountain Hawks are led by third-year head coach Kevin Cahill and play at the Goodman Stadium in Lower Saucon Township, Pennsylvania.
+The 2025 Lehigh Mountain Hawks football team represented Lehigh University as a member of the Patriot League during the 2025 NCAA Division I FCS football season.
+The Mountain Hawks were led by third-year head coach Kevin Cahill and played at the Goodman Stadium in Lower Saucon Township, Pennsylvania.

 Preseason

-Last season Lehigh had defied all expectations and improved from their 2–9 record in 2023 to finish 9–4 and winning the Patriot League title as well as an FCS playoff birth.
+Last season Lehigh had defied all expectations and improved from their 2–9 record in 2023 to finish 9–4 and winning the Patriot League title as well as an FCS playoff berth.
 Due to this, in the offseason, Lehigh was able to use the transfer portal to sign five new highly ranked student athletes on signing day, joining another six high level recruits recruited earlier.
 Additionally, senior defensive lineman Matt Spatny was added to the preseason watch list for the Buck Buchanan Award, which is awarded to the top defensive player in FCS football, having earned an honorable mention to the first-team all-Patriot league all-American team last season.